 What Can You Do to Increase Your Income Potential?

-If you want to make more money with your short-term rental property, you need to focus on maximizing your revenue and minimizing your expenses.
+To make more money with your short-term rental property, you need to focus on maximizing your revenue and minimizing your expenses.
 Here are things you can do to increase your Airbnb passive income.

 Optimize your listing